Section 3

 Read School Education, Ch.16 in its original text and/or in modern English.

 “A child’s individuality plays about what he enjoys, and the story comes from his lips, not precisely as the author tells it, but with a certain spirit and coloring which express the narrator.
-A narration should be original as it comes from the child––that is, his own mind should have acted upon the matter it has received” (Home Education, p.
-289).
+A narration should be original as it comes from the child––that is, his own mind should have acted upon the matter it has received” (Home Education, p.289).

 “And the child will relate what he has heard point by point, though not word for word, and will add delightful original touches; what is more, he will relate the passage months later because he has visualised the scene and appropriated that bit of knowledge.
-If a passage be read more than once, he may become letter-perfect, but the spirit, the individuality has gone out of the exercise” (A Philosophy of Education, p.
-29).
+If a passage be read more than once, he may become letter-perfect, but the spirit, the individuality has gone out of the exercise” (A Philosophy of Education, p.29).

-“One thing at any rate we know with certainty, that no teaching, no information becomes knowledge to any of us until the individual mind has acted upon it, translated it, transformed, absorbed it, to reappear, like our bodily food, in forms of vitality” (A Philosophy of Education, p.
-240).
+“One thing at any rate we know with certainty, that no teaching, no information becomes knowledge to any of us until the individual mind has acted upon it, translated it, transformed, absorbed it, to reappear, like our bodily food, in forms of vitality” (A Philosophy of Education, p.240).

 Further Reading

-"Concerning 'Repeated Narration'" by E Kitching, The Parents’ Review (1928), 39 (1), pp. 58-62.
+"Concerning 'Repeated Narration" by E Kitching, The Parents’ Review (1928), 39 (1), p.
+58-62.

-"Some Thoughts on Narration" by Helen E. Wix, The Parents’ Review (1957), 68(2), pp. 61-63.
+"Some Thoughts on Narration" by Helen E. Wix, The Parents’ Review (1957), 68(2), p.
+61-63.